How To Use The Avada Builder Library

 Creating and Managing Avada Builder Library Assets

-There is also an Avada Builder Library admin section, so you can easily create, manage, and edit your saved elements, columns, and containers, as well as your global elements, and in Avada 7.3 we added the ability to create and design Post Cards in the Avada Builder Library.
+There is also an Avada Builder Library admin section, so you can easily create, manage, and edit your saved elements, columns, and containers, as well as your global elements, Post Cards and Mega Menus.
 You can edit them individually, delete them, and sort them per category type.
 The Library is found under Avada > Library, from the WordPress Dashboard.

 Category types are labelled as Template, Container, Column, Element, and Post Card, and shown in different colors.
 Global items have the global icon.
 You can sort the items per category type or global items.
 The colored category types and the global icon can also be clicked to go to their corresponding list.
 For example, if you click Column label, it will go to the list of all your saved columns.